-Total accruals= (Net Income + Depreciation) -Cash flow from operations multi plied by -1 deflated by total asset

-In stitutional ownership proportion of common shares held by institutional investors

-The natural log of a firm's total assets at the fiscal year end.
-Leverage the total debt divided by total assets 300 Convergence ratio operating income after depreciation divided by interest expenses Tangibility ratio net property, plant, and equipment divided by total assets, as additional controls for default risk

-Return on asset operating income divided by total assets c) 15 Model specification
+Variables Measurement Cost of debt The 1-year ahead average interest rate a firm pays for its debt outstanding.
+Total interest expenses divided by total interest bearing debt Accounting conservatism Total accruals= (Net Income + Depreciation) - Cash flow from operations multi plied by -1 deflated by total asset stitutional ownership proportion of common shares held by institutional investors Size The natural log of a firm's total assets at the fiscal year end.
+Leverage the total debt divided by total assets Convergence ratio operating income after depreciation divided by interest expenses Tangibility ratio net property, plant, and equipment divided by total assets, as additional controls for default risk Return on asset operating income divided by total assets c) Model specification

-To achieve the research objectives, we have employed a linear regression model using a formula or model of ??hmed, Billings et al. (2002) and Li (2015).
+To achieve the research objectives, we have employed a linear regression model using a formula or model of Ahmed, Billings et al. (2002) and Li (2015).
 Based upon the model from these two pieces of research, we investigate whether conservatism influences the cost of debt of a company or that conservatism has no significant effect on it.
-Ahmed, Billings et al. (??002) had used a credit rating from standard and poor (S&P) to measure the response variables.
+Ahmed, Billings et al. (2002) had used a credit rating from standard and poor (S&P) to measure the response variables.
 However, credit ratings for many African companies are unavailable.
 Due to that, we have another proxy for the cost of debt.
 Li (2015) used the interest expenses on the debt of a company divided by its total interest-bearing debt as a proxy for the creditworthiness of a firm.
 Following Li (2015), we have used the relation between interest expenses and total interest-bearing debt (CD-cost of debt capital) as a response variable (independent variable).
 The higher the result of this result, the higher the cost of debt is for a company.
 So, ACCON and CD are predictors for the cost of the debt in this formula.

 So, generally, to test hypothesis H1, we employ the following a linear regression model employed.

-CD t+1=??+??
-1 ACCON + ??
-2 InOwn+ ??
-3 Sizet + ??
-4 Lev + ??
-5 ROA + ??
-6 Cov + ??
-7 Tang + \mu it???..
-(1)
+$$CD{t+1} = \beta + \beta_1 ACCON + \beta_2 InOwn + \beta_3 Sizet + \beta_4 Lev + \beta_5 ROA + \beta_6 Cov + \beta_7 Tang + \mu{it}$$ (1)

+Where;

-Where; CD t+1 is the 1-year ahead cost of debt capital, ACCON-level of accounting conservatism of the company In Own-institutional ownership, Size-firm size, Lev-leverage ratio, ROA-return on an asset, Cov-the interest coverage ratio, and tangibility -the tangible ratio.
+CD{t+1} is the 1-year ahead cost of debt capital, ACCON-level of accounting conservatism of the company In Own-institutional ownership, Size-firm size, Lev-leverage ratio, ROA-return on an asset, Cov-the interest coverage ratio, and tangibility - the tangible ratio.
 In the model, two dummy variables used to control Year effects, and country effects of the firms used as dummy variables.